Standardizing Parole Violation Sanctions

 - Costly revocation hearings — and the even more costly option of reincarceration — were significantly reduced.

-- Hearings that did occur were more efficient, and resources were concentrated on those releasees who presented a higher risk of reoffending.
+- Hearings that did occur were more efficient, and resources were concentrated on those releasees who presented a higher risk

 - There was greater proportionality between the risk of reoffending and the sanctions imposed.

 - Sanctions increased in severity for each reoffense or violation.

 The study did not show that progressively punitive sanctions, by themselves, had an independent effect on diminishing future